 The Centre for Forensic Behavioural Science at Swinburne University of Technology is proud to be partnering with Monash University to deliver this event.
 The conference will be held at Palazzo Vaj, the Monash University Centre in Prato, Tuscany, which provides an exciting opportunity to meet in an inviting setting to share research, practice and policy developments that enable a critical examination of novel approaches to creating better outcomes for justice involved people.

-This year, as well as pre-conference workshops, we are excited to announce post-conference meetings.
+This year, as well as pre-conference workshops, we will also be hosting post-conference workshops.
 Stay tuned for details.

 Key themes